-All GMAP students enroll in the same eight core courses at the same time throughout their year of study.
-Additionally, students write a master's thesis.
-For those whose native tongue is English, they must pass an oral and reading language exam in the language of their choice prior to graduating from The Fletcher School.
+All GMAP students enroll in the same eight core courses on the same scheduled throughout their year of study.
+Additionally, students complete a master's capstone project.
+Those whose native tongue is English, must pass an oral and reading language exam in the foreign language of their choice prior to graduating from The Fletcher School.
 Further information on the foreign language requirement can be found here.

 This course is divided into two modules: